This antibody does not react with drosophila.

-ATP5E encodes a subunit of mitochondrial ATP synthase.
+The Drosophila gene for the ATP synthase epsilon subunit (ATP5E) is known as stunted or sun (Kidd et al. 2005).
 Mitochondrial ATP synthase catalyzes ATP synthesis, utilizing an electrochemical gradient of protons across the inner membrane during oxidative phosphorylation.
 ATP synthase is composed of two linked multi-subunit complexes: the soluble catalytic core, F1, and the membrane-spanning component, Fo, comprising the proton channel.
 The catalytic portion of mitochondrial ATP synthase consists of 5 different subunits (alpha, beta, gamma, delta, and epsilon) assembled with a stoichiometry of 3 alpha, 3 beta, and a single representative of the other 3.
 The proton channel consists of three main subunits (a, b, c).
-ATP5E encodes the epsilon subunit of the catalytic core.
-Two pseudogenes of this gene are located on chromosomes 4 and 13. [provided by RefSeq].

 For Research Use Only.
 Not for use in diagnostic procedures.
 Not for resale without express authorization.

-Protein Aliases: ATP synthase epsilon chain, mitochondrial; ATP synthase subunit epsilon; ATP synthase subunit epsilon, mitochondrial; ATP synthase, H transporting, mitochondrial F1 complex, epsilon subunit; ATP synthase, H+ transporting, mitochondrial F1 complex, delta subunit; ATPase subunit epsilon; ATPE; F(0)F(1)-ATPase; H(+)-transporting two-sector ATPase; MC5DN3; mitochondrial; mitochondrial ATP synthase epsilon chain; mitochondrial ATPase
+Protein Aliases: ATP synthase epsilon chain, mitochondrial; ATP synthase F1 subunit epsilon; ATP synthase subunit epsilon; ATP synthase subunit epsilon, mitochondrial; ATP synthase, H transporting, mitochondrial F1 complex, epsilon subunit; ATP synthase, H+ transporting, mitochondrial F1 complex, delta subunit L homeolog; ATPase subunit epsilon; ATPE; F(0)F(1)-ATPase; H(+)-transporting two-sector ATPase; MC5DN3; mitochondrial; mitochondrial ATP synthase epsilon chain; mitochondrial ATPase